twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/add.md

 ### `--age-recipient` *recipient*

+Temporarily override the age recipient for this command.
+This only has an effect if age encryption is configured and the `--encrypt` flag is passed, and cannot be combined with `--age-recipient-file`.

+### `--age-recipient-file` *recipient-file*

-Temporarily override `age.recipient` and `age.recipients` for this command.
-This only has an effect if age encryption is configured and the `--encrypt` flag is passed.
+Temporarily override the age recipient for this command.
+This only has an effect if age encryption is configured and the `--encrypt` flag is passed, and cannot be combined with `--age-recipient`.

 ### `-a`, `--autotemplate`